 Due to the mountainous terrain, many areas of Hong Kong have been undeveloped, leaving pristine natural parks for public use.
 They're easy to access by bus or MTR.
 Some parks even have monkeys.
 They're also free, which is perfect for budget weekend adventures.
 Nature aside, Hong Kong is also rich in street food, culture, and nightlife.
 Egg waffles are sent from heaven, and Lan Kwai Fong is about as good it gets for clubbing after class.
 The best part about this city is that it caters to expats from around the world.
 If you have the budget, Hong Kong is worth it.

-Here are some popular study abroad programs in Hong Kong:
+Popular study abroad programs in Hong Kong:

 With all of these options, plus another few dozen thriving cities with study abroad programs, how do you pick?
 Try making a list of your priorities and interests.
 Compare that list to the offerings in each city.
 For example, If you're big into hiking and not into cities, Guilin might work for you.
 On the other hand, if you want the highest quality education, but also want accessible international travel, Shanghai or Hong Kong might check all of your boxes.